Prokriti-G/Prokriti-Data-Analytics-Portfolio/SQL_Cafe_Menu_Analysis/README.md

 - Customer segmentation
 - Calculating revenue by item or category

-## 📁 Files Included
+## Files Included
 - `queries.sql` — all SQL queries used for the analysis
 - Screenshots of query results

-## 📝 Notes
+## Notes
-This project demonstrates how SQL can be used to explore customer and sales data, summarize results, and provide actionable insights, even when strong trends are subtle.
+This project demonstrates how SQL can be used to explore customer and sales data, summarize results, and provide actionable insights for menu planning and customer engagement.